-- On Friday, the market had a small drop after we took profits in our portfolios.
-However, that drop did little to resolve any of the overbought conditions which currently exisit. - The S&P remains more than 2-standard deviations above the 200-dma (shaded blue area). - The "buy signal" (lower panel) is back to levels of extensions normally only seen with shortterm tops and corrective actions, particularly when combined with extreme extensions and deviations from long-term means. - As noted we took profits in both the ETF and Equity Model (See Portfolio Commentary) and we still recommend taking profits and rebalancing risks in positions accordingly.
-We will likely have a much better entry point in the next couple of months to buy into. - Short-Term Positioning: Neutral Due To Extension - Last Week: Hold position - This Week: Take profits and rebalance to target weights. - Stop-loss moved up to \$300 - Long-Term Positioning: Neutral due to valuations
+- With the market now trading 12% above its 200-dma, and well into 3-standard deviations of the mean, a correction is coming. - The "buy signal" (lower panel) is back to levels of extensions normally only seen with shortterm tops and corrective actions, particularly when combined with extreme extensions and deviations from long-term means. - As noted we took profits in both the ETF and Equity Model (See Portfolio Commentary) and we still recommend taking profits and rebalancing risks in positions accordingly.
+We will likely have a much better entry point in the next couple of months to buy into. - Short-Term Positioning: Neutral Due To Extension - Last Week: Hold position - o This Week: Take profits and rebalance to target weights. - Stop-loss moved up to \$300 - Long-Term Positioning: Neutral due to valuations